 }

 Notice that the response mostly echoes the attributes sent in the request.
-However, there are a few new attributes that the destination system generated: id
+However, there are a few new attributes that the destination system generated: id, meta, and schemas.

 ServiceProviderConfig SCIM Endpoint